USE CASE N°01

 4. Getting access to the service

-1) Customers use their phone to request the public keys from the charging station and/or token.
+1) Customers use their phones to request the public keys from the charging station and/or token.
 The public keys are re-encoded as blockchain multi-signature address.
 The verification can only be done with two public keys i.e. the public key of customer and RIDDLE&CODE.

 - Readily available information about the availability and location of the nearest charging station